 • Strategic Business Analysis

-Those with very specialised MBA degrees that may not cover the “financial and management accounting” and “corporate finance” subjects (and whose first degree is in a field other than accounting) will need to do two prerequisite (conversion) subjects, before they do the two CMA subjects.
+Those with MBA (specialization) degrees or those with Executive type MBAs (8 subjects or less) may not cover the “financial and management accounting” and “corporate finance” subjects in adequate depth.
+Indeed, some MBAs do not cover any accounting or finance subjects in the curriculum.
+Those with such MBAs will need to do up to four pre-requisite (conversion) subjects, depending on the depth of knowledge covered in accounting and finance in their MBA, before they do the two CMA subjects.
 These subjects are:

 • Financial Management

-Some MBA graduates may have done one or both of these as electives.
-Evidence of completion of the following four subjects (via your MBA or via an ICMA Educational provider) will give you Certified Management Accountant (CMA) status, provided you have five years relevant experience.
+Some MBA graduates may have taken one or more of these subjects as electives.
+Evidence of completion of the following four subjects (via your MBA or via an ICMA Educational provider) will give you Certified Management Accountant (CMA) status, provided you have five years of relevant experience.

 • Financial Modelling (financial and management accounting with Excel modelling), and